fno2010/cloud9-docker/README.md

 You can add a workspace as a volume directory with the argument *-v /your-path/workspace/:/workspace/* like this :

     docker run -it -d -p 80:80 -v /your-path/workspace/:/workspace/ kdelfour/cloud9-docker

+You can also add a test configuration file with the argument *-v /your-path/your-config-file:/cloud9/configs/test-config.js* like this :

+    docker run -it -d -p 80:80 -v /your-path/your-config-file:/cloud9/configs/test-config.js kdelfour/cloud9-docker

+Or add a test workspace config file with the argument *-v /your-path/your-workspace-config:/cloud9/configs/client-workspace-test.js* like this :

+    docker run -it -d -p 80:80 -v /your-path/your-workspace-config:/cloud9/configs/client-workspace-test.js kdelfour/cloud9-docker

 ## Build and run with custom config directory